GreptimeTeam/docs/docs/v0.7/en/faq-and-others/faq.md

 We have implemented table level Time-To-Live (TTL) in [this PR](https://github.com/GreptimeTeam/greptimedb/pull/1052).
 You can refer to the TTL option of the table build statement [here](/user-guide/concepts/features-that-you-concern#can-i-set-ttl-or-retention-policy-for-different-tables-or-measurements).

+## What are the main differences between Greptime and another time-series database built on DataFusion like InfluxDB?

+At GreptimeDB, we share some technical similarities with InfluxDB, both using Datafusion, Arrow, Parquet, and built on object storage.
+However, we differ in several key aspects:

+- Open-Source Strategy: Unlike InfluxDB, which only open-sources its standalone version, our entire distributed cluster version is open-source.
+Our architecture can even run on edge Android systems.

+- Distributed Architecture: Our architecture is more aligned with HBase's Region/RegionServer design.
+Our Write-Ahead Log (WAL) uses Kafka, and we're exploring a quorum-based implementation in the future.

+- Workload and Services: We focus on a hybrid workload combining time series and analytics.
+This integration aims to enhance resource efficiency and real-time performance for users.
+We also offer [GreptimeCloud](https://greptime.com/product/cloud), a commercial cloud service.

+- Storage Engine Design: Our pluggable storage engine is versatile.
+For scenarios with many small data tables, like in Prometheus, we have a dedicated Metrics storage engine.

+- Query Language Support: We support PromQL for observability and SQL for data analysis, and incorporate Python for complex data processing.
+InfluxDB, on the other hand, uses InfluxQL and SQL.

+We're a young, rapidly evolving project and always looking to improve.
+For more details, visit [our Blog](https://greptime.com/blogs/) and [Contributor Guide](https://docs.greptime.com/contributor-guide/overview).
+We welcome your interest and contributions!

+## As a first-timer looking to contribute to GreptimeDB, where can I find a comprehensive guide to get started?

+Welcome!
+Please refer to our [contribution guide](https://github.com/GreptimeTeam/greptimedb/blob/main/CONTRIBUTING.md).
+For those new to GreptimeDB, we have a selected collection of [good first issues](https://github.com/GreptimeTeam/greptimedb/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+first+issue%22).
+Feel free to reach us in Slack channel anytime!

 ## I'm considering using GreptimeDB for a large-scale metrics system similar to Facebook's Gorilla or Google's Monarch, with a preference for in-memory data and high availability, possibly at the expense of some data loss.
 Given GreptimeDB's focus on consistency over in-memory storage, are there plans to introduce options like asynchronous WAL or optional disk storage for flexibility?
 Also, is there a way to ensure data replication without WAL, and when can we expect documentation and features for tiered storage?

 GreptimeDB already supports asynchronous WAL, and we're looking into a per-table WAL toggle for more control.
 We're also developing a tiered storage approach, starting with in-memory caching.
 For data replication, we ensure that data flushed to remote stores like S3 is replicated, independent of WAL.
 The details for tiered storage are tracked in issue [#2516](https://github.com/GreptimeTeam/greptimedb/issues/2516).
 We provide a remote WAL implementation based on Apache Kafka to ensure the durability of data not being flushed in cluster mode.

+## Does GreptimeDB have a way to handle absolute counters that can reset, like InfluxDB's non-negative differential?
+How do aggregations work with these counters, and is PromQL preferred over SQL for them?
+Also, is there a plan to integrate PromQL functions into SQL, similar to InfluxDB v3?

+GreptimeDB, like Prometheus, handles counters effectively.
+Functions like` reset()`, `rate()`, or `delta()` in GreptimeDB are designed to automatically detect and adjust for counter resets.
+While it's not recommended to use the `deriv()` function on a counter since it's meant for gauges, you can apply `rate()` to your counter and then use `deriv()`.
+PromQL is indeed more suitable for operations involving counters, given its origin in Prometheus.
+However, we are exploring the integration of PromQL functions into SQL for greater flexibility.
+If you're interested in implementing functions into GreptimeDB, we have documentation available which you can check out: [Greptime Documentation](https://github.com/GreptimeTeam/greptimedb/blob/main/docs/how-to/how-to-write-aggregate-function.md).